digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/equity-extension.rst

 obligation) to purchase additional shares at a discounted price.
 This can be modeled using two
 components:

-- An option instrument, which describes the economic term of the rights a shareholder recieves.
+- An option instrument, which describes the economic term of the rights a shareholder receives.
   For example, this could be a European option with a strike price below the current spot price, and a maturity three weeks in the future.
   The :doc:`Generic Tutorial <generic-extension>` describes how to create a European option.